Alexkael/Alexkael.github.io/_pages/about.md

 I am pleased to announce multiple openings for PhD and internship positions for the 2024/25 academic year.
 Scholarships are available through the [University of Exeter](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/) and the [CSC-Exeter program](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/).
 If you are interested in these opportunities or would like to discuss potential collaborations, please don't hesitate to contact me at g.jin@exeter.ac.uk.

 # Recent News
-- (09/2025) Funded by NVIDIA Academic Grant Program.
+- (09/2025) Got a grant from NVIDIA Academic Grant Program.
 - (09/2025) I will be serving as an Area Chair for ICLR 2026.
 - (06/2025) One paper accepted to TMLR.
 - (06/2025) One paper accepted to IEEE TPAMI.